QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

 Move Semantics with Object Orientation
 --------------------------------------

-One of the most interesting use of limited references is the implemetnation of move assignment and constructor in complex classes.
+One of the most interesting use of limited references is the implementation of move assignment and constructor in complex classes.
 This example assumes that the OOP revamp RFC is implemented and rely on the new constructors and assignment primitives.